ActiveSolution/active-lab-iac2022/labs/terraform.md

 ## Storing and accessing secrets with Azure KeyVault

-Before you set up the SQL Server resources, you are going to create an Azure KeyVault to store sensitive information.
+Before you set up the SQL Server resources, you are going to create an Azure Key Vault to store sensitive information.
 In this case it will store a single one secret that will be used by the application.

 Add an `azurerm_key_vault` resource called __kv__ to the __main.tf__ file and set the following properties

-* `name` - "${local.project_name}-kv-${local.suffix}"
+* `name` - "\${local.project_name}-kv-${local.suffix}"
 * `location` - same as the resource group
 * `resource_group_name` - the name of the resource group
 * `sku_name` - "standard"